raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-After the code where you check the answer, add another copy of the broadcast block to start a new round after an answer has been given.
+After the code that checks whether the answer is correct, add another `when I receive 'Start the round'`{:class="blockevents"} block so that a new round starts after an answer has been given.

 ![Flag sprite](images/flag-sprite.png)